d2207197/python-monorepo-demo/README.md

 ## Applications

 For more details on individual applications, check the README under each application's directory.
 For example, see the README under `apps/be-funny/`.

+Each application can contain a `Dockerfile` to build the container for the application.
+This is not part of the demo, but is a common pattern in production.

 ## Libraries